hashobject/perun/README.md

 ## Plugins

- - markdown parser
+ - markdown - parse mardown files with YAML metadata
- - collections
+ - collections - generate page that takes all posts data as parameter
- - drafts
+ - drafts - exclude pages that have `:draft` flag
- - calculate time to read for each page
+ - time-to-read - calculate time to read for each page
- - sitemap
+ - sitemap - generate sitemap for site
- - rss
+ - rss - generate RSS feed
- - slugs
+ - slugs - generate slugs based on any property
- - permalinks
+ - permalinks - create permalinks for each page
- - rendering to any format
+ - rendering to any format - flexible rendering

 ## Plugins